UCSD-SEELab/iotsim-validation/rpi-mesh-setup/README.md

 ### Setup Procedures

+1. Remember to enable ssh and I2C interface in `raspi-config`.

-1. Install `batman-dev` and `batctl`, configure network settings on RPi with the following commands:
+2. Install `batman-dev` and `batctl`, configure network settings on RPi with the following commands:

    ```shell
    sudo bash ./install.sh # require internet connection